Phone-GWP-group

 OK Compost (Home)

-As the general OK Compost symbol only applies to industrial composting (with controlled levels of heat etc.), the “Home” version was created to indicate any packaging or product that would also be compostable in domestic setups.
+As the general OK Compost symbol applies only to industrial composting (with controlled heat levels, etc.), the “Home” version was created to indicate any packaging or product that would also be compostable in domestic settings.

-Details of both the industrial and domestic logos, and required accreditation, can be found by clicking here.
+Details of both the industrial and domestic logos, along with the required accreditation, can be found here.

-OPRL – a paid scheme – provides the tools and support for businesses to assess and access simple, consistent and UK-wide recycling messages to appear on retailer and brand packaging.
+OPRL is a paid scheme that provides businesses with the tools and support to assess and access simple, consistent, and UK-wide recycling messages to appear on retailer and brand packaging.

-The OPRL labelling system takes account of the whole recycling process from council and in-store collections to sorting at MRFs as well as assessing the likelihood of material being reprocessed into recyclate and used in packaging or other products.
+The OPRL labelling system takes into account the whole recycling process from council and in-store collections to sorting at MRFs, as well as assessing the likelihood of materials being reprocessed into recyclate and used in packaging or other products.
 Where possible, the organisation promotes the use of two primary labels:

-Membership is available to all companies, from start-ups to major corporations, and allows the use of the widely recognised recycling labels on their packaging.
+Membership is available to all companies, from start-ups to major corporations, and allows them to use the widely recognised recycling labels on their packaging.

 German recycling scheme

-The RESY (GmbH) licensed symbol is for consolidation of transit packaging manufactured from corrugated cardboard only.
-It’s use is widespread in Germany, although frequently used in the UK as well.
+The RESY (GmbH) licensed symbol is for the consolidation of transit packaging manufactured solely from corrugated cardboard.
+Its use is widespread in Germany, though it is also common in the UK.

-It should be used in combination with the manufacturers / importers identification number, although it is not required by law under jurisdiction.
+It should be used in combination with the manufacturer’s and importer’s identification numbers, although it is not required by law under jurisdiction.

 NAPM Recycled

-The final logo was originally created by the National Association of Paper Merchants, which was wound up in 2015.
+The final logo was created by the National Association of Paper Merchants, founded in 2015.

-However, the mark is still occasionally referenced, and indicates that a specific paper or board is made from a minimum of 75% genuine waste paper and / or board fibre, no part of which should contain mill produced waste fibre.
+However, the mark is still occasionally referenced and indicates that a specific paper or board is made from a minimum of 75% genuine waste paper and/or board fibre, none of which should contain mill-produced waste fibre.

 Choosing the right packaging recycling labels

-With a surprisingly large number of packaging recycling symbols becoming ever more prevalent, it is important to select the right one for use on your corrugated transit cartons or retail packaging.
+With a surprisingly large number of packaging recycling symbols becoming increasingly prevalent, it is essential to select the right one for your corrugated transit cartons or retail packaging.

-Should you have any questions regarding the best option for your specific application, need help with a packaging reduction project, or are interested in GWP’s own environmental initiatives, please get in touch.
+Should you have any questions regarding the best option for your specific application, need help with a packaging reduction project, or are interested in GWP’s own environmental initiatives, don’t hesitate to get in touch with our team of packaging experts today.

 Share this article